rickwassing/cicada-develop/docs/overview-method.rst

 Why do we need Cicada?
 ======================

 Indeed, a good question, because there are already a few good packages available that can process and analyse actigraphy data (`GGIR`_ for instance).
 However, there is currently---to my knowledge---no graphical user interfaces (GUIs) available to do so.
 Secondly, most packages are focussed on analysing data from one wearable device, while in some research, multiple wearable devices are used simultaneously.
-Cicada solves both issues by providing a (hopefully intuitive) way of visualizing and analysing data from various wearable devices.
+Cicada aims to solve both issues by providing a (hopefully intuitive) way of visualizing and analysing data from various wearable devices.

 .. _`GGIR`: https://cran.r-project.org/web/packages/GGIR/index.html